Nirbhay-Gaur/port-scanner/README.md

 # Port Scanner
-A port scanner is a program which probes a server for open ports by attempting a connection to the server via each port in turn.The program usually then reports which ports were open and which were closed.
+A port scanner is a program which probes a server for open ports by attempting a connection to the server via each port in turn.
+The program usually then reports which ports were open and which were closed.
 Open ports may constitute security vulnerabilities as they allow remote machines to connect.
 Unexpectedly-open ports may indicate malicious software listening for instructions.
 This is a simple command line tool that determines which ports on the server is open.

 ## Prerequisite